-The God Of Second Chances In My Basketball Life!
+The God Of Second Chances And Love For basketball!

 We all need something to aspire to do, and basketball was that to me!
 Bill Greguska

 I remember that fall my mom wanting to buy new clothes for me, but I did not want to waste her money because I thought I would not be around to wear them since death was on my mind day and night.

 I distinctly remember that my mom told me to take my dog for a run because I was depressed for quite a while.
 What happened was that while I was running down the parkway, in the snow, my dog started pulling me to go faster.

 God Inspired Me Through My Dog

 It turned out that she was encouraging me in her way for me not to give up.
 Partway down the parkway, some music came into my head, and it was the Rockey song, Eye Of The Tiger.

 I finished walking my dog and came running to my mom and told her that I was not going to give up.
 It was very emotional and full of joy and hope.
 I turned the corner, and with the help of my dog and my mom, I was ready to give up alcohol and drugs and get back into basketball, which I loved so dearly.
 I closed the door on death and opened the door to life again.

-In my junior year, I made the team because of how good I was when I was on junior varsity just the year before.
+I made the team because of how good I was when I was on junior varsity just the year before.
 I was glad I was on the team, but it was very humbling to sit on the bench all year.
 But my love for basketball thankful kept me having hope to hold on to.
 I was alive, and God gave me another chance.
 It was not the last chance I got.
 God has been watching over me as far back as I can remember, the problems I did not have my eyes on Him and drifted in sin off and on for the next ten years.